 Through this complete cycle, you can gradually improve your solution until it meets your needs.
-The key is to be patient and flexible, as the best solutions often come from unexpected places.
+Regarding the iterative model, the key is to be patient and flexible, as the best solutions often come from unexpected places.

 How does the Agile methodology relate to the iterative process?

 The Agile workflow is a popular methodology that many developers follow.
-It’s similar to the iterative process in that it’s focused on delivering working software in short cycles, usually two to four weeks in length.
+It’s similar to the iterative process in that it focuses on delivering working software in short cycles, usually two to four weeks.
 The main difference is that Agile focuses more on customer feedback and collaboration, while the iterative process focuses more on the technical aspects of development.

-The main benefits of using an Agile workflow are that it helps to ensure that features are being built that customers want, and it helps to avoid scope creep, which happens when key requirements are changed by stakeholders.
-However, long-term projects might get incremental deliveries, which is not always ideal.
+The main benefits of using an Agile workflow are that it helps to ensure that features are being built that customers want, and it helps to avoid scope creep, which happens when stakeholders change key requirements.
+However, long-term projects might get incremental deliveries, which is only sometimes ideal.